Comoros forests: Geography

-The Comoro Islands are volcanic in origin.
+The Comoros Islands are volcanic in origin.
 Mayotte is the easternmost and oldest of the islands, more than 8 million years old.
 It has one central island, known as Grande-Terre or Maore (368 km2), and several smaller islets.
 The highest point on Mayotte is Mount Benara at 660 meters elevation.
 Grande Terre has a deeply indented coast with many bays, peninsulas, and rocky headlands, and is home to most of the Comoro Islands' mangroves.
 Mayotte is surrounded by a large lagoon, which is enclosed by an extensive barrier reef.

 Anjouan (Ndzuani) is mountainous, with deeply incised valleys and sharp ridges.
 It has an area of 424 km2, and its highest peaks are Mount Ntringui (1,595 meters) and Mount Trindrini (1,474 meters).
-It is a densely-populated island, with most people living on the narrow coastal plain or in the interior valleys.
+It is a densely populated island, with most people living on the narrow coastal plain or in the interior valleys.

 Mohéli (Mwali) has rugged terrain, with an east–west ridge running the length of the island and many small stream valleys.
 At 211 km2 it is the smallest of the major islands.
 The highest peak is Mount Mlédjélé (790 m) in the western part of the island.
 The island has an extensive fringing reef along the south shore, and eight small islets rise steeply from the lagoon.

 Grande Comore (Ngazidja) is the largest (1,025 km2) and westernmost island, with the most recent volcanic activity.
 There are two volcanic peaks on the island.
 Mount Karthala (2,361 m) is the highest peak in the archipelago.
 La Grille, at the northern end of the island, reaches 1,087 meters.
 The young volcanic soils on Grande Comore are very porous, and rain percolates rapidly into the ground instead of creating permanent rivers and streams.